dunglas/mercure/README.md

 Mercure uses Server-Sent Events to dispatch the updates, while WebSub use `POST` requests.
 Also, Mercure has an advanced authorization mechanism, and allows to subscribe to several topics with only one connection using templated URIs.

-### What's the Difference Between Mercure and Web Push
+### What's the Difference Between Mercure and Web Push?

 The [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) is [mainly designed](https://developers.google.com/web/fundamentals/push-notifications/) to send [notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) to devices currently not connected to the application.
 In most implementations, the size of the payload to dispatch is very limited, and the messages are sent through the proprietary APIs and servers of the browsers' and operating systems' vendors.